• Bloglovin

 Honey Roasted Figs & Hazelnuts

-This honey-roasted fig topping to the tart draws inspiration from Alanna’s extensive pairing of seasonal fruits with gluten-free grains and flours (and comes from a method I stole from her blog).
+This honey-roasted fig topping to the tart draws inspiration from Alanna's extensive pairing of seasonal fruits with gluten-free grains and flours.

 Real talk: you know how long it took me to come up with a fruit pairing she hadn’t already used for my adaptation?
 A SUPER DUPER LONG TIME.
 She’s filled the book to the brim with the most luscious fruits paired with flour flavors that enhance their subtle notes.